-Sunderland is a fantastic, forward-looking city undergoing continued transformation and economic regeneration.
+Sunderland is a fantastic, forward-looking city undergoing significant transformation and economic regeneration.
 It has a global reputation as a welcoming and inclusive place in which to live, work, invest and play.

-In line with the council's approach to carbon reduction and cost saving, the final City Plan will be published electronically here following its approval by Full Council.
+In line with the council's approach to carbon reduction and cost saving, the City Plan is published solely electronically here.